top of page

 About

 I am a Scottish-French contemporary performance maker, mover and facilitator.
-My work is collaborative, joyful and research-centred.

-Inspired by the clowns and physical theatre makers I grew up watching in rural France, I make experimental, accessible and expansive forms of storytelling which centre around the audience's imagination -merging our inner and outer worlds together.
+I make experimental, accessible and expansive forms of storytelling which centre around the audience's imagination -merging our inner and outer worlds together.
 I invite in the invisible and the impossible, by using extravagant mental imagery through oral storytelling and movement in order to explore and emphasise the fantastical potential of everyday things.
 I make work for both adult and young audiences.
 Recurring themes in my work include obsession, mothering, care, the natural world, reverie and revolt (as in 'to disgust' or 'to be disgusting' and 'to rebel against').
 I often work with smaller spaces and audiences.

 Experimenting with strength and flexibility, I work with movement that feels delicious, fleshy and indulgent.
 My physical practice is rooted in Ashtanga yoga and inspired by Bouffon practices and Butoh exercises.
 I often combine somatic movement practices with commercial dance iconography.